syuan100/eth2-pi-cluster/readme.md

 ## Ansible playbook setup

+- In the repository, remove the `.example` extension from these files:
+  - `hosts.ini.example`
+  - `group_vars/all.yml.example`
-- In the repository, edit the `hosts.ini` file.
-You will need an IP for one main "master" Pi node and the rest will be "worker" node Pis
+- Edit the `hosts.ini` file: You will need an IP for one main "master" Pi node and the rest will be "worker" node Pis

   ```
   [master]
   ; Put the IP address for your main Kubernetes server
-  192.168.xx.xxx
+  xxx.xxx.xx.xxx

   [nodes]
   ; Put the IP addresses for the rest of the nodes
-  192.168.xx.xxx
-  192.168.xx.xxx
-  192.168.xx.xxx
+  xxx.xxx.xx.xxx
+  xxx.xxx.xx.xxx
+  xxx.xxx.xx.xxx
   ```

 - Edit the file in `group_vars/all.yml` to suit your needs.
-Head to the `group_vars` directory to see the README for more details
+Head to the `group_vars` directory to see the README of all the details.

 ## Generate your validator keys